Ishimistic/FileCompressor/README.md

 Extend the algorithm to handle both text and images, compressing multi-format files like scanned documents.

 - **Compression for Other File Types:**
-Adapt the algorithm to compress PDFs, audio, and video files for more versatile usage.
+Adapt the algorithm to compress audio, and video files for more versatile usage.